The film screening and conversation series "Gaza on Screen" was curated by Nayrouz Abu Hatoum and Hadeel Assali.

 ABOUT THIS EVENT

-Join the Center for Experimental Ethnography, WXPN, and Dr. Camee Maddox-Wingfield on Dec.
-7 at 10am for a panel on Haitian Vodou inspirations and the roots of musical responses to social injustice, featuring sensational Haitian and Haitian American artists Manzè Beaubrun (Boukman Eksperyans), Malou Beauvoir (Malou Beauvoir), and Richard Morse (RAM and IMAMOU).
-The event will be in English with simultaneous translation in Haitian Creole.
+The Center for Experimental Ethnography, WXPN, and Dr. Camee Maddox-Wingfield held a panel on Haitian Vodou inspirations and the roots of musical responses to social injustice, featuring Haitian and Haitian American artists Manzè Beaubrun (Boukman Eksperyans), Malou Beauvoir (Malou Beauvoir), and Richard Morse (RAM and IMAMOU).
+The event was in English with simultaneous translation in Haitian Creole.
 Register now.

 LISTEN BEFORE THE EVENT